landindonner/ELK_Stack_Project/README.md

 ## ELK Server Configuration

 Previous sections covered ELK Server creation and configuration in Azure.
-Under the same resource group, a new virtual network (VNet) was created for the ELK Server and the ELK-SERVER-nsg (network security group).
-Then a **Peering** was created between the two networks in order to share traffic.

 This section will cover deploying the ELK Server image using Ansible.

 The ELK Stack is an open-source software platform that includes three powerful tools: Elasticsearch, Logstash, and Kibana.
- - Logstash aggregates data from multiple sources, generally log data and sends it to Elasticsearch.
+ - Logstash aggregates data from multiple sources, generally log data, and sends it to Elasticsearch.
  - Elasticsearch is a search and analytics engine used as centeralized data pool.
  - Kibana creates visulizations of that data in multiple views, graphs and charts.

 Security analysts can utilize an integrated ELK server to:
- - Monitor the vulnerable web applications
+ - Monitor traffic to web servers to detect exploits and identify vulnerabilities
  - Detect changes to the file systems of the VMs on the network using Filebeats
- - Watch system metrics such as, CPU usage, attempted SSH logins, `sudo` escalation failures using Metricbeats.
+ - Watch system metrics such as CPU usage, attempted SSH logins, and `sudo` escalation failures using Metricbeats

 The steps to connect to the Ansible container described above are repeated to navigate to the ansible directory.
-Additionally, the host file must be updated with the IP address for ELK server.
+Additionally, the host file must be updated with the IP address of the ELK server.
 Separate from the ```[webservers]``` header in the hosts file, an ```[ELK]``` section is created:

 ```bash
 # This is the default ansible 'hosts' file.